Osmosis at constant volume and water uptake in tall trees: Introduction

 \section{Introduction}

-The water, and generally liquids, is hardly compressed if the corresponding state is not too close to critical point.
-The usual values for bulk modulus, inverse compressibility, of liquids is of the order of $GPa \approx 10^4P_0$, where $P_0$ is the standard atmospheric pressure.
-On the other hand if the liquid is exposed to the tension one would expect, following standard thermodynamic books \cite{zemansky,kubo,guggenheim}, that the tension equal to the difference between ambient pressure and pressure of saturated vapour at given temperature would be enough to detach the piston from the column of water.
-It is hard to believe that there is such discontinuity in the compressibility.
-Indeed experiments show that column of the water in the cylinder closed with a piston behaves like a solid adhesively bind to the inner surface of the cylinder and piston.
-One needs to apply the 0.13 GPa in order to break the water column, under the standard conditions.
-We used to say that the liquid under a tension is under a negative pressure.
+Water, and generally liquids, is hardly compressed if the corresponding state is not too close to critical point.
+The usual values for bulk modulus, inverse compressibility, of liquids are of the order of $GPa \approx 10^4 p_a$, where $p_a$ is the standard atmospheric pressure.
+On the other hand if the liquid is exposed to the tension one would expect, following standard thermodynamic books \cite{zemansky,kubo,guggenheim}, that the tension equal to the difference between the ambient pressure and the pressure of saturated vapor at the given temperature would be enough to detach the piston from the column of water.
+However, it is hard to believe that there is such discontinuity in the compressibility.
+Indeed, experiments show that the column of water in the cylinder closed with a piston behaves like a solid adhesively bound to the inner surface of the cylinder and piston.
+One needs to apply 0.13 GPa in order to break the water column under the standard conditions.
+It is usually said that the tensile liquid is the liquid under negative pressure.

-The state of the liquid under negative pressure is metastable.
-The vapour bubbles generated by fluctuations, either on the contact surface between fluid and container or within fluid \cite{atilla0}, are the seed of the new phase in which the vapour and liquid coexist.
-However if bubbles do not achieve a critical radius the increase of the pressure within it, due to the surface tension, will convert them back into the liquid.
-Radius of a vapour bubble is statistical value and tensile liquid after some time turns into stable phase of the coexisting liquid and vapour.
-The higher tension is applied to liquid the shorter lasts metastable state \cite{atilla}.
-Once the tensile liquid turns into stable phase of coexisting liquid and vapour the pressure necessary to expand (or compress) system is equal to the difference between ambient pressure and pressure of saturated vapour.
+The state of the liquid under moderate negative pressure is metastable.
+Vapor bubbles in liquids generated by fluctuations, either on the contact surface between fluid and container or within the liquid \cite{atilla0}, are the seed of the phase in which vapor bubbles and liquid coexist.
+However if a bubble does not achieve a critical radius the increase of the pressure within it, due to the surface tension, will convert it back into the liquid.
+The radius of the vapor bubble is a statistical quantity and the tensile liquid after some time turns into the stable phase of the coexisting liquid and vapor.
+The higher the tension applied to liquid the shorter will be the lifetime of the metastable state \cite{atilla}.
+Once the tensile liquid turns into stable phase of coexisting liquid and vapor the pressure necessary to expand (or compress) system is equal to the difference between the ambient pressure and the pressure of saturated vapor.

-Liquids under a negative pressure are the interesting problem for along period of time \cite{atilla,atilla1,tdh,dpg,imw}.
-The state of negative pressure has been found in pure liquid systems \cite{atilla,atilla1} and liquid-liquid systems \cite{atilla21,atilla3} .
-The aim of this paper is to show that osmosis between solvent and solution in compartments of the box with a constant volume leads to the state of negative pressure in compartment with solvent.
-Expanding the free energy of the solvent as the function of the intermolecular distances the dependence of the negative pressure on the molar concentration of solute and volumes of the compartments is found.